Did you purchase any Apple or Beats products in the UK since 31 October 2018?

 Hausfeld & Co.
 LLP

-Christine Riefa Class Representative Limited has instructed the law firm Hausfeld & Co.
+JLP A&A Class Representative Limited has instructed the law firm Hausfeld & Co.
 LLP to represent it in the claim.
 Hausfeld is a leading disputes-only law firm specialising in competition law, with significant expertise in all aspects of collective redress and group claims.
 In particular, Hausfeld & Co.
-LLP has extensive experience in managing litigation against global “Big Tech” companies, including opt-out collective claims such as these.
+LLP has extensive experience in managing litigation against global “Big Tech” companies, including ‘opt-out’ collective claims such as these, and the recent successful Dr Kent v Apple claim.

 Latest News